Chan Jian Xiang - Project Portfolio Page

 Focusing on a different list Test case:

-focus mod
+focus mod/task/todo/deadline/event/selected/taken

 Expected: Shows the current list you are focused on.
 No list will be shown.